Mukhtar-P152/Front-End/README.md

 I haven't started adding the css instead I am concentrating on the core layout in html first, to begin giving the website some structure.
 All information or text i use will be listed in a seperate references section in this readme doc.

-In the middle of me writing my css code, the Notepadd ++ applicaiton convieniently crashed on me.
-Not happy.
+In the middle of me writing my css code, the Notepadd ++ applicaiton convieniently crashed on me but I overcame this hurdle!

+When developing the layout of the website i used some inspiration from previous lab work.

+I used the PARC design principle when developing the website.

+Used Proximity to group content with common styling.
+Used Alignment to place items thoughtfully and create a layout Used Repetition to repeat the design over different pages throughout Used Contrast Simple colourway and themed and visually inviting

+Accessiblestyl of website design.

+Mobile first design.

 #references
 #Index page:
 https://www.engadget.com/2015/01/21/cryptocurrency-explainer/
 Website widget:
-What is blockchain information:
-What is litecoin informaiton:
+All widgets from coinmarketcap.com/tools